This Dracula Motorcycle Tour is a 5 Day Motorbike Short Break in Transylvania. The tour covers some of the Best motorcycle roads in…

 Certain vehicles provide for lockable storage.

-Yes, Adventure Motorcycle Tours – Transylvania Live location offers safe and secure storage of your excess luggage and personal items during your tour.
+Yes, Adventure Motorcycle Tours – Transylvania Live location offers free, safe and secure storage of your excess luggage and personal items during your tour.

 Adventure Motorcycle Tours – Transylvania Live has a good selection of helmets, gloves or rain suites for rent.
 Please note that the rental of these accessories depends upon availability.
 However we suggest you bring your own for fitment and comfort.